 - Quickly pour the mixture onto a wax paper lined tray.
 Add sprinkles and candies and toss again.

 - Place the pan in the refrigerator to help the Easter popcorn mix harden faster.
 Break it apart if needed and store in a tightly sealed container or bag.

 BRUCREW TIP: Make sure you remove any un-popped kernels before adding the melted chocolate, so you do not break a tooth when snacking on this sweet and salty popcorn.

 I prefer to use Ghirardelli melts when making chocolate covered snack mixes.
 They taste amazing, and they also melt easily in the microwave.

 You can also use almond bark or white chocolate chips.
-BRUCREW TIP: Add a little bit of shortening or coconut oil to help it melt easier.
+Add a little bit of shortening or coconut oil to help it melt easier.

 This white chocolate covered popcorn is best the day you make it.
-It will still taste amazing a few days later, but it will start to soften over time.
+It will still taste amazing a few days later, but it starts to soften over time.
 Keep it in a very tightly sealed bag or container.

 You sure can.
 This easy snack mix is freezer friendly.
 Place it in a freezer safe bag and seal completely.
 It will keep in the freezer for 1-2 months.

 Other Easter dessert recipes